Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Get-AzureRmManagementPartner.md

 # Get-AzureRmManagementPartner

 ## SYNOPSIS
-Get the current management partner id
+Gets the Microsoft Partner Network(MPN) ID of the current authenticated user or service principal.

 ## SYNTAX